MTD and VAT

 The regulations allow HMRC to issue notices to relax the digital record keeping requirements where it would be impossible, impractical or unduly onerous to comply.

 The MTD for VAT notice allow supplies made by third party agents to fall outside the digital record keeping requirements until the point at which the agent supplies the information to the business.
 This allows a summary of supplies made by an agent to be treated as a single invoice to create the digital record.
 The example given is that of a letting agent and HMRC has confirmed that the relaxation also applies to barristers who can use summaries prepared by their clerk.
-This relaxation does not apply to records maintained by customers, employees or others such as charity volunteers who are not third party agents.
-HMRC is expected to issue further guidance to relax the requirements for supplies made in connection with one-off activities run by charity volunteers.
+This relaxation does not apply to records maintained by customers, employees or volunteers who are not third party agents.

-There is a similar relaxation for supplies received by third-party agents and for employee expenses.
-This relaxation does not apply to records maintained by suppliers so creating digital records from supplier statements is not permitted.
-There is currently no relaxation for petty cash.
+There is a similar relaxation for supplies received by third-party agents and for employee and volunteer expenses.
+This relaxation does not apply to records maintained by suppliers but there is a separate relaxation which allows digital records to be created from supplier statements but only where all the supplies on the statement relate to the same VAT period and the total VAT charged at each rate is shown.